RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ### SageMaker for Edge deivices

-Means deploying models to edge devices like smart camera for face detection, computer chip (ARM, Nvidia, intel processors) for automated car, alexa, etc
+Means deploying models to edge devices like smart camera for face detection, computer chip (ARM, Nvidia, intel processors) for automated car (self driving), alexa, etc

 **Question - How to do ML in edge devices?**